 Receiving of presents - not in place from families this year - letter to parents.
 Also reminded families about not sending in cakes / sweets - need to remind again as we have been asked twice so far this term and this was from families that were in school last year.
-Children making cards for Mothers Day / Easter.
-Resources per child allocated.
-Made on Monday to send out on Thursday.
-Use of Church - Autumn (2021 to be reviewed and separate risk assessment updated).
+Children making cards for Mothers Day / Easter/ Christmas etc. Resources per child allocated.
+Made on Monday tosend out on Thursday.
+Use of Church/ Village Hall - From Autumn ( 2021 to be reviewed andseparate risk assessment updated).